-Name and type of organisation/s: National Deaf Children’s Society (NDCS), a disability charity, and Personal Fundraising Services (PFS), a fundraising agency
+Name and type of organisation/s: National Deaf Children’s Society (NDCS) (registered charity no. 1016532) a disability charity, and Personal Fundraising Services (PFS), a fundraising agency

 Fundraising method and theme: face-to-face fundraising

 Code themes examined: complaints handling processes and fundraiser behaviour

 - NDCS: No

 The complainant contacted us to raise concerns about the conduct of Personal Fundraising Services (PFS – the agency) fundraisers working on behalf of National Deaf Children's Society (NDCS – the charity).
 He said that on multiple occasions the fundraisers followed him and would not take no for an answer.
 He also raised concerns about some fundraisers not displaying identification.
 The complainant told us that on one occasion he saw a fundraiser attempt to stop another member of the public by placing their hand on their arm.

 The charity, through the agency, investigated the complaint and as a direct result of the feedback received, informed its fundraisers that the behaviour referred to in the complaint was not acceptable.
 It retrained the fundraising team on how to approach members of the public, reminded them that their ID must always be visible, and that the only time it is acceptable to touch members of the public is when shaking their hand by way of introduction or thank you.
 The charity said that it will now provide all their fundraisers with refresher training every 4-5 weeks.

 The charity told us that it has started a full review of complaint management processes between it and the agency to identify areas where they can reduce instances of poor behaviour that have resulted in complaints.
 In addition, PFS are looking at new ways to improve training with its fundraisers to help ensure quality behaviours are kept front of mind.